 To check this concern, TikTok has set safety guidelines that prevent strangers from sending inappropriate messages to children.
 Additionally, children under 16 years are not allowed to send or receive any private messages.
 Unfortunately, many children use TikTok with a false date of birth, causing their safety to be at risk.

-- Dangerous challenges: All social platforms regularly come up with different challenges.
+- Dangerous challenges: All social and online platforms regularly come up with different challenges.
 In the past, TikTok had introduced some dangerous challenges, such as the Skull breaker Challenge and Blackout Challenge.
 Taking part in such challenges can be risky.
 Hence, children must avoid such challenges and avoid being influenced by peer pressure.

 What Do Parents Need To Know About TikTok For Kids?